Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 I didn’t see it until our second visit.
 Look for it right by the Amtrak station.

-6. Relax at Santa Barbara Botanic Garden
+7. Relax at Santa Barbara Botanic Garden

 Located in the Mission Canyon area of Santa Barbara, the beautiful Santa Barbara Botanic Garden spans 78 acres, which are filled with California native plants.

 The garden features easy hiking trails that take you past an authentic Japanese Teahouse, a redwood forest and the 1807 Mission Dam.

-7. Get a Spa Treatment in an Underground Salt Cave
+8. Get a Spa Treatment in an Underground Salt Cave

 The cave was created by the owners who imported 60 tons of pink Himalayan salt from Pakistan, making it the largest salt cave in North America.

 9. Take a Hike

 With its canyons, ocean and vast plant and floral life everywhere, Santa Barbara is a great destination to take a hike whether you want high-up coastal views, a rugged canyon hike or a romp through wildflowers.

 The Rattlesnake Trail is a popular 3.5-mile round trip, overlooking a canyon, or try the short but gorgeous Lizard Rock half-mile walk with scenic views and its iconic lizard-shaped rock formation.
-Check out more best hikes in Santa Barbara.

 11. Explore Old Mission Santa Barbara

 As a Catholic, seeing the California missions is always tops on my list, and this is my favorite of the missions I’ve seen thus far.

 You can even attend mass there if you’d like, as we have.

 TIP: Enjoy a free docent tour of the grounds Monday through Friday at 11 a.m., Saturday at 10:30 a.m. and Sunday at 12:30 p.m.

-10. See The Presidio State Park
+12. See The Presidio State Park

 See where Santa Barbara was born right in the heart of its downtown at El Presidio State Historic Park.